 Now, the FRP structures are available for use in architectural and civil structures.
 There are many benefits to using FRP, including the ability to form unique shapes, the freedom to use structural elements to create design freedom, and a simpler way to create curved forms.
 FRP is also resistant to structural damage, corrosion, fire, and environmental damage.
 The cost of FRP is also less than some materials, like steel, and the strength of the material is just as high.

 Because of these benefits, the structure requires less maintenance, which cuts down on maintenance time and expenses.
 Buildings that use the foam structural cores will find that the chances of the structural support catching on fire is much less, and the structure is impervious to flooding.
 FRP is not invincible, as it can still be damaged by earthquakes and other shifts in the ground.
 The benefits of the material far outweigh any downsides, however.
+Learn more about foam fabricating.

 In industrial terms, a gasket, or an industrial gasket, is a mechanical seal used to bridge the gap between two surfaces.
 Gaskets are used to create high-pressure seals between parts or surfaces.
 They put an end to the potential for leaks from or into products or areas.
 They ensure the smooth and proper functioning of many of the gadgets and equipment we use in our everyday lives.
+Learn more about gaskets.

 Plastic fabrication is the process by which manufacturers develop plastic products.
 Plastic fabrication processes include thermoforming methods like extrusion and molding, as well as mechanical forming processes like plastic machining and stamping.
 It even includes joining processes like welding.
 Note: the terms "plastic fabrication," "plastic machining" and "plastic manufacturing" can be used interchangeably.
+Learn more about plastic fabrication.